rockstor/rockstor-doc/share_snap_ops.rst

 Create a snapshot
 ^^^^^^^^^^^^^^^^^

-In the webui, click on the *Storage* tab to enter the main Storage view.
+In the web-ui, click on the *Storage* tab to enter the main Storage view.
 Now click on *Shares* in the left sidebar to enter the *Shares* view.
 In the displayed table of shares, click on the share to snapshot, to enter the share detail view.
 Any existing snapshots of the share are displayed in a table